hannah68/cs-lists/README.md

 _Figure 1: Linked lists_

-Below, we'll create a simple, single linked list.
-We'll also see a single linked list when looking at stacks, below.
+Below, we'll create a very simple, single linked list.
+We'll see a more complex examples of a single linked list when looking at stacks, below.
 We'll look at double linked lists when discussing queues.

-With a linked list, a _node_ stores both data and references to other data:
+With a linked list, a _node_ stores both data and a reference to more data:

 ```js
 const makeNode = (value) => {